Plan N Could Become the New Best Policy With Lower Rate Increases

 Meaning, Plans C, Medigap F, and High Deductible F will no longer be an option for those eligible for Medicare after January 1, 2020.
 However, individuals eligible for Medicare before this date will be grandfathered into those coverage options.

 If beneficiaries choose, they may keep this coverage for as long as they like.
 Medicare Supplement Plan N has the lowest premium cost when comparing to Plan F and Plan G. However, the difference between Plans N and G may be very little.

 One example, beneficiaries may save an average of $10 a month between Plans N and G on premiums alone.
-Although, the savings between Plans N and F is about $40 a month, on average.
+Although, the savings between Plans N and F are about $40 a month, on average.

 Plan N Could Become the New Best Policy

 No need to worry, Plan N may be the next best option for coverage!
 This option for coverage may be the new best policy with lower increases in their rates compared to other plans.
 Both Plans G and N are expecting to flourish starting in 2020 and continuing in the years after.

 The anticipation of Plan N being the best policy option for beneficiaries is due to the (fairly) normal cost-sharing amount for members.
 Enrollees can expect to pay $20 copayments for regular office visits and copayments of $50 for trips to the emergency room when no hospital admission occurs.